-In 'days of yore' shipwrecks were a commonplace occurrence around the Isle of Wight, especially around the southernmost point at St Catherine’s Point and Chale Bay and along the coast towards Atherfield Ledges and beyond.
+In 'days of yore', Isle of Wight shipwrecks were a commonplace occurrence, especially around the southernmost point at St Catherine’s Point, Chale Bay and along the coast towards Atherfield Ledges and beyond.
 The livelihoods of the locals were bolstered by claiming the contents of the wrecks that foundered on the rocks, but it was smuggling that was their mainstay.

-Brandy and wool were the predominant goods to be brought under cover of darkness from the shores of France.
+Brandy and wool were the predominant goods that Isle of Wight smugglers brought under cover of darkness from the shores of France.
 It is said that the fittest fishermen could row over to France and back in one night, although it is more likely that this would take at least two dark moonless nights – and three if you were going to sample the goods before buying them!
 Brandy was brought back in small barrels named ‘tubs’ and most of the homes, fields and even churchyards along the coast would have hidey holes for stowing the contraband.

 Larger boats would have secret stow holes made within the hulls that could be stuffed with fleeces and barrels.
 There were also other devices invented that could be pulled behind or below the boat and you can see some of the amazing contraptions in pictures on the walls of the stable bar at the Buddle Inn, Niton.
 Along the undercliff between St Lawrence and Niton is a hidden passageway in the woods where ‘tubs’ are likely to have been stored and Blackgang may have been named after a smuggling gang who operated there.